Kagebounshin/game-rating-site/README.md

 - Home
     - At first you will see the page header, A short description on what the site is about, and then you can choose to Register an account or Log in.
 - Review Page
     - At the review page you will see other users reviews as well as our own, displaying from newest to oldest post.
+You will also be able to search for reviews in a searchbar.
 - My page
     - At this page you will store your backlog in a list.
     - Also displayed in a list would be yor finished games.